rickyPanzer/rails-supplemental-guide/README.md

 Wow!
 This is amazing!
 How can I help?

 * We love feedback and data
 * If you have a question that hasn't been answered yet, feel free to open up an issue and write your question there.
 Make sure to check to if your question was already asked in the issues.
-If it already has been, then +1 the issue and add a comment to show that there is additional demand.
+If it already has been, then +1 the issue by adding a comment to show that there is additional demand.
 The questions with the most demand will be prioritized.

 What kinds of questions do you answer?